vac19/CatalogKO/README.md

 KnockOut.js practice module.
-Appends a timer with color change every second at Category page It adds a timer with new custom component, captures the time change even and apply random color each second.
+Appends a timer with color change every second at Category page It adds a timer with new 'custom component', captures the time change event and apply random color each second.
 Time interval per second.

 ## Composer install